 In this section, we describe the three benchmarks used in this paper and verify the SERGHEI-GW model through calculation results.
 Case 1 and Case 2 involve solely groundwater simulation, while Case 3 encompasses both surface water and groundwater calculations.
 Case 1 involves a 1D infiltration problem from Warrick et al. (1985)[11].
 The simulation duration is 46800s, during which a fixed pressure head of 0m is maintained on the top boundary, while the other boundaries are impermeable.
 The simulated water content results at 3.25h, 6.5h and 13h are compared with the analytical solution in Figure 1(a).
 Case 2 is a 1D free drainage experiment from Abeele (1984) [12].
 The domain size setting and soil properties are identical to Case 1.
-At the beginning of the simulation, the soil is fully saturated and the bottom of the domain is set at 0m.
-Figure 1(b) illustrates the simulated water content results at 1 day, 4 days, 20 days, and 100 days.
+At the beginning of the simulated water content results at 1 day, 4 days, 20 days, and 100 days.
 The reference data is obtained from the experiment.
 Case 3 is a 2D superslab with three difference soil types[13].
 The domain size is 400m in x-direction and 5m in z-direction.
-The simulation time is 12h, experiencing rainfall at an intensity of 50 mm/h during the initial three hours.
 The simulated saturation results are compared with some widely used models (ParFlow, CATHY, HGS, Cast3M) in Figure 1(c).